Utsira/DotVoter/README.md

 For the purpose of this PoC, the backend also serves the frontend.
 Note though that the frontend could be a totally separate deployment.

+This repo uses Now's GitHub integration to continuously run tests and deploy.
+Click the Now link on any commit to see the live app for that commit.

 The Dockerfile comes from the [Now examples repository](https://github.com/zeit/now-examples).
 See the post [A Minimal Swift Docker Image](https://medium.com/@jjacobson/a-minimal-swift-docker-image-b93d2bc1ce3c) for more details on how the Dockerfile works.